anfinil/activity-feed/README.md

 # ActiveFeed

+This gem attempts to fill two purposes:

+ * define a minimalistic API for a typical event-based News Feed (a.k.a.
+Activity Feed)
+ * provide a scalable default backend implementation using Redis.

-This gem implements a very fast Redis-backed user activity feed of various events relevant to the given user.
+As a result, this is a very fast Redis-backed user activity feed of various events relevant to the given user.
 As events arrive, they are converted to a compacted string-based schema, and stored in several sets within Redis, using several data structures, such as Ordered Set and List.

-This is a "write-time" activity-feed implementation, where the speed optimization is focused on read-time performance, and the majority of the work is done during the "write-time", ie. when the event actually happens.

-When the user requests their feed, it is very easy to populate with a pre-constructed items generated based on the data in Redis, stored for this user.
+This is a _write-time_ activity-feed implementation, where the speed optimization is focused on _read-time_performance, and the majority of the work is done when the event actually happens.
+When the user requests their feed, it is quickly populated with the rendered versions of the events stored in the user's feed.

+Events can be any ruby classes that application provides, as long as they respond to several required methods (see below).

+### Features

-Key features of this gem are (for a Redis backend):
+Key features of this gem are:

- * Very fast, constant time read operation for any user
+ * Fast, constant time read operations of the news feed for any user
- * Compatibility with `twemproxy` and data sharding by user ID to support massive data sets
+ * Compatibility with `twemproxy`, and it's ability to shard Redis data by user ID to support massive data sets across any number of servers
- * Total, read and unread items count for any user
+ * Ability to read the total, read and unread items count for any user
- * Remove items from other user's existing feeds (ie, when someone unfollows)
+ * Ability to delete news feed items from a user's feed (ie, when the user unfollows somebody, etc).

-It is my hope to keep this gem small and very targeted to solving a specific problem: reading and writing from an abstracted backend that can later be replaced with another underlying solution if needed.
+It is my hope to keep this gem small and very targeted to solving a specific problem: _defining a basic newsfeed API_ and _reading and writing from an abstracted backend that can later be replaced with another underlying solution if needed_.

 ## Usage

-First you need to configure the Feed with a valid backend implementation, and configure it.
+First you need to configure the Feed with a valid backend implementation.

+### Configuration

 ```ruby
   require 'active_feed'